oneminch/Notes/Databases.md

 ---
 ## Introduction

+- Databases
-- Databases are digital information stores.
+    - are structured digital information stores
+    - build indices to efficiently query data
+    - define relationships between datasets
 - Every database has a way of structuring / organizing and interacting with this stored information: Database Management Systems (DBMS)
     - Fundamental ways of interacting with databases:
         - **C**reate